QoS-Aware Load Balancing in the Computing Continuum via Multi-Player Bandits: Introduction

 The main contributions can be summarized as follows:

+\begin{itemize} \item \textbf{MP-MAB problem formulation for QoS-aware load balancing.} We formulate the load-balancing problem in CC as an MP-MAB with heterogeneous and non-stationary rewards.
+Unlike classical MAB or offloading models based on single-action selection, our formulation captures weighted request routing, shared service instances across multiple LBs, and strict per-client QoS requirements.

-\begin{itemize} \item \textbf{Decentralized QoS-aware load balancing via MP-MAB.} We introduce a fully decentralized set of algorithms for QoS-aware load balancing, formulated as a MP-MAB problem with heterogeneous and non-stationary rewards.
-Each node autonomously maintains a \textit{QoS pool}---a set of service instances predicted to satisfy the required QoS---using a combination of $\varepsilon$-decay exploration and Kernel Density Estimation (KDE) to estimate instance-level QoS success probabilities.
-Furthermore, it incorporates an adaptive exploration mechanism that reduces exploration as confidence grows but increases it when QoS degradation or performance shifts occur, enabling rapid recovery in non-stationary conditions.
-Requests are then routed using a Smooth Weighted Round Robin (SWRR) mechanism parameterized by these probabilities, enabling balanced utilization of service instances while preserving per-client latency guarantees.
+\item \textbf{Decentralized algorithms for QoS-aware load balancing in CC.} We develop a decentralized set of algorithms that solve the proposed MP-MAB formulation and enable QoS-aware load balancing in dynamic CC environments.
+Each instance of LB autonomously maintains a \textit{QoS pool}---a set of service instances predicted to meet the required QoS---using a combination of $\varepsilon$-decay exploration and KDE to estimate instance-level QoS success probabilities.
+Furthermore, it incorporates an adaptive exploration mechanism that reduces exploration as confidence grows, but increases it when QoS degradation or performance shifts are detected, enabling rapid recovery in non-stationary conditions.
+Requests are routed using a Smooth Weighted Round Robin (SWRR) mechanism parameterized by these instance-level probabilities, ensuring balanced utilization of service instances while preserving per-client QoS guarantees.

-\item \textbf{Kubernetes-native implementation.} We implement the algorithms as a Kubernetes-native component, enabling each node to run a decentralized QoS-aware load balancer that maintains QoS pools, performs adaptive weighted routing, and obtains node and instance updates through an MQTT-based informer to reduce the monitoring overhead.
-This design demonstrates that decentralized QoS-aware load balancing can be integrated into existing CC orchestration solutions with minimal configuration and without modifying the application code.
+\item \textbf{Kubernetes-native implementation.} We implement the algorithms within a Kubernetes-native component (QEdgeProxy), enabling each node to run a decentralized QoS-aware load balancer that maintains QoS pools, performs adaptive weighted routing, and obtains node and instance updates through an MQTT-based informer to reduce the monitoring overhead.
+This design demonstrates that decentralized QoS-aware load balancing can be seamlessly integrated into existing CC orchestration solutions with minimal configuration.

-\item \textbf{Real-world validation in a distributed CC testbed.} We evaluate our solution deployed across a real K3s cluster emulating a 30-node CC topology with realistic network latencies.
-Using a latency-sensitive IoT edge-AI workload, we show that our solution outperforms proximity-based and reinforcement-learning baselines, achieving higher per-client QoS satisfaction, improved fairness, robust adaptiveness to dynamic changes, and low resource overhead suitable for constrained edge devices. \end{itemize}
+\item \textbf{Real-world validation in a distributed CC testbed.} We evaluate QEdgeProxy instances deployed across a real K3s cluster emulating a 30-node CC topology with realistic network latencies.
+Using a latency-sensitive IoT edge-AI workload, we show that our solution outperforms proximity-based and reinforcement-learning baselines, achieving higher per-client QoS satisfaction, improved fairness, robust adaptability to dynamic changes, and low resource overhead suitable for constrained edge devices. \end{itemize}